turbot/steampipe-plugin-googledirectory/docs/tables/googledirectory_user.md

   or not is_enforced_in_2sv;
 ```

-### Users who have not logged in for more than 30 days
+### List users who have not logged in for more than 30 days

 ```sql
 select